Nihal-Raj/brave-privacy/README.md

 _⚠️ **Warning**: This guide is not necessary to follow, Brave is already configured for privacy by default, you may use Brave with the default settings (as I do!), this is to implement while needing additional privacy._

+_💡 **Tip**: You can create two profiles in Brave, one with the default settings and the other with this guide's mentioned settings!_

 # Steps:

 **1.** Open 'Brave', click on the 'Hamburger menu'. ![Screenshot (13)](https://user-images.githubusercontent.com/80682093/132233765-59e71737-4c82-432e-9b34-06259a763c23.png)